d| h| m| s

 What is the difference between W-2 and 1099?

-A W-2 form is given to employees.
-It shows the wages and the taxes withheld by their employer throughout the year.
+You issue a W-2 to employees.
+It reports the wages you paid and the taxes you withheld on their behalf throughout the year.

 What is the difference between a W-2 and a W-4 tax form?